sparsity-xyz/sparsity-demo/gomoku-js/README.md

    e) **Play the Game**
    - Play between two browser sessions.
    - Wait for the game to be settled on-chain.
    - Check on-chain results in the smart contract.
-(TODO)